wilsonmar/wilsonmar.github.io/_posts/2016-08-10-java-on-apple-mac-osx.md

 <a id="JDKSetupz"></a>

+Like a long tour with commentary by an experienced guide, this is a deep dive into the various editions to equip you to debug JVM installation issues.
+"PROTIP" mark little-know or important facts not seen in many other tutorials.

 There are several ways to install Java.
-This is a deep dive into the various editions to equip you to debug JVM installation issues.

 <a name="WhichJava"></a>

 ## Which Java You Got?

+You'll come back to this after installation.

 1. Open a Terminal session.